Unique things to do in Seattle

 #2 of 26 Unique things to do in Seattle – Wonder at Chihuly Garden and Glass

-Found just underneath the Space Needle, Chihuly Garden and Glass follows the great art work and profession of incredibly famous glass craftsman Dale Chihuly.
+Found just underneath the Space Needle, Chihuly Garden and Glass follow the great artwork and profession of incredibly famous glass craftsman Dale Chihuly.
 The centerpiece of Chihuly Garden and Glass is absolutely the Glasshouse.
 A 40-foot tall, glass and steel structure covering 4,500 square feet of light-filled space containing a sweeping 100-foot long model in a shading palette of reds, oranges, yellows and golden.
 Made of numerous individual components, it is one of Chihuly’s biggest suspended figures.
 The impression of the fine art changes enormously with normal light and as the day blurs into the night.

 This place is also used for wedding photo shoots.